isomerpages/moe-chijkc/_learning/Departments/Design & Technology.md

 3 \ .
 Having a relentless drive to seek out how things work.

 4 \ .
 Engaging the use of doodling and sketching, and 3D manipulation of resistant materials as a language for visualisation, communication and presentation.

+#### Lower Sec Programme

+Our lower secondary D&T programme emphasises the following:

+1 \ .
+Thinking through sketching to generate and to develop design solutions.

+2 \ .
+Exploration and experimentation of ideas through mock-ups to allow students to seek a practical and appropriate design solutions.

+3 \ .
+The making of prototypes as a cognitive and hands-on endeavour.